codetriplett/stew/README.md

 ```

 ### Scope
 You can use curly braces after the tag name and before any attributes to affect the scope of that element.
 If the new scope is undefined, the element will not render.
 If it is an array, an element will be rendered for each item.
-A # symbol can be used to get the current index in the array.
+A dot can be used on its own to get the current index in the array.
 Keys in curly braces on an element that sets a scope will read from that new scope.
 The same will be true for its children.
 A dot can be placed before a key to read a value from the root state passed to the component.
 If a key is empty, it will use the scope as the value but only if it is a string, a number or a boolean value.

 ```html
 <ul class="todo">